DynamitDataScience/kaggle-housing-prices/README.md

 ## Overview

-This is the central repo for all code used in the _Ranking Expedia Search Results_ kaggle competition.
+This is the central repo for all code used in the _House Prices: Advanced Regression Techniques_ kaggle competition.
 Details for this competion can be found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques